rayoflight11/Manufacturing-Performance-Analysis/README.md

 - Differences in Machine Performance : The dashboard reveals that some machines produce significantly more output than others.
 ##### Overall, the dashboard highlights that improving machine performance and reducing defect rates are key to optimizing manufacturing efficiency and reducing operational costs.
 ### Tools Used
-- SQL (SQL Sever Mangement Studio)
+- SQL (SQL Sever Management Studio)
 - Power BI Desktop
 - Power Query (data cleaning and transformation)
 - DAX (KPIs and calculated measures)